 No Impact.
-The project is not located in a flood hazard zone.
 The terms tsunami or seiche are described as ocean waves or similar waves in large water bodies, usually created by undersea fault movement or by a coastal or submerged landslide.
-The project site is approximately 3.5 miles south of the San Francisco Bay shoreline tsunami zone.
+The project site is approximately four miles south of the San Francisco Bay shoreline tsunami zone and is also at 74 feet above mean sea level (CDC 2022).
 Therefore, the project is not at risk to release pollutants in the event of a seiche or tsunami since there is no nearby waterbody.
 Additionally, the project does not propose work areas, storage areas, or other areas that are potential sources for polluted water that could be released in the event of a flood.
-Therefore, there would be no impact.